kihongChoi/kihongChoi.github.io/README.md

 ## Hello everyone!

 This is the page to share my cv or resume, and link some of the works of me.
 I am currently the Ph.
 D. student, in Dept. of Information Display, Kyung Hee University, Seoul, S.Korea.

-I am studying about the optical engineering, especially about the holography.
+I am studying about the optical engineering, especially the holographic recording system.

+Here's my resume (ver.
+Jun, 2018): [link]()

 ---